SwellRT/swellrt-selenium/README.md

 # swellrt-selenium

-Simple Java/Selenium scripts to play with concurrent real-time writing in the Wave editor or SwellRT editor component-
+Simple Java/Selenium scripts to play with concurrent real-time writing in the text editor of Wave/SwellRT.

 ## Usage